gsoules/MkDocs/digital-archive/docs/archivist/getting-started-archivist.md

 **To get started using the Digital Archive as an archivist:**

--   Read the sections below that explain *what archivists can do* with the Digital Archive
+-   Learn what archivists can do by reading the sections below
+-   Learn how to [navigate the Digital Archive](/archivist/navigate) to work quickly and efficiently
 -   [Login](/archivist/logging-in) to the Digital Archive
 -   [Add or edit an item](/archivist/add-edit-item)

 ---

+> What an archivist can do:

 Search the collection and work with search results
 :   An archivist can do everything that a public (not logged-in) user can do: